 Geography

-Census - Population, Literacy, Sex Ratio
+India Census 2011 - Population, Literacy, Sex Ratio

 By Examguru / 07 Oct, 2023 / Download PDF

-Census - Population, Literacy, Sex Ratio
+India Census 2011 - Population, Literacy, Sex Ratio

-• Census 2011 was the 15th census of its kind since 1872.
-It was held in two phases: House listing and Housing Census (April to September, 2010) and Population Enumeration (February 9 to 28, 2011 with Revisional round during 1st to 5th March, 2011).
-Reference Date was 0.00 hour of March 1, 2011.
-In Snow bound areas, the Population Enumeration was conducted from September 11 to 30, 2010.
-The Final Population data was released on April 30, 2013.
+Census 2011 was the 15th census of its kind since 1872.
+It was held in two phases: House listing and Housing Census (April to September, 2010) and Population Enumeration (February 9 to 28, 2011, with a Revisional round during 1st to 5th March, 2011).

-• The population of India as on March 1, 2011 stood at, 210.9 million (623.2 million males and 587.6 million females).
-India accounts for a meagre 2.4% of the world surface area of 135.79 million sq. km.
+• India accounts for a meagre 2.4% of the world's surface area of 135.79 million sq. km.

-• The population, which at the turn of the twentieth century was around 238.4 million, increased to reach1, 210.9 million by 2011.
-As recorded at each decennial census from 1901 the population has grown steadily except for a decrease during 1911-21.
+• The population, which at the turn of the twentieth century was around 238.4 million, increased to reach 1,210.9 million by 2011.

 Population Density

-• Among major states, Bihar is the most thickly populated state with a population density of 1,106 persons per sq. km followed by West Bengal 1,028 and Kerala 860.
+• Among major states, Bihar is the most thickly populated state with a population density of 1,106 persons per sq. km, followed by West Bengal (1,028) and Kerala (860).

 Population of India, States and UTs (Census 2011)